Kurento/kurento/kurento-repository/kurento-repository-server/README.md

 The service **kurento-repo** will be automatically started.

-Now, you can configure the respository as stated in the [previous section](#configuration) and restart the service.
+Now, you can configure the repository as stated in the [previous section](#configuration) and restart the service.

 ```